rgmyr/pyConvexHull3D/README.md

 Call `Hull.generateImage(show=True)` to generate and output an image using `plt.show()` rather than saving a png file.
 If `make_frames=False`, then this method will use `plt.show()` by default.

 If `preproc=True` and you want to compare output with another algorithm, call `Hull.getPts()` to get the points in the preprocessed order used by `Hull`.
+This is good practice anyway, unless you are certain that `pts` are unique.

 The included `example.mp4` movie for 100 randomly distributed integer points was produced with `ffmpeg`:
 ```